mshertz-dev/Survivor-Pool-Assistant/README.md

 # Technical details

-This app is in-progress - it currently only texts one commissioner number, and the current week is hard-coded.
+This app is in-progress - it currently only texts one commissioner number\.
 Be sure to utilize the test data (testdata.json) file when testing and making changes locally, as The Odds API has a monthly limit on get requests before it starts charging $$$.

 Front end is built with React<br>Server is Express